 Data analysis

 Data analysis (parameter estimation) quantifies the frequencies of the initiating events, as well as the equipment failure probabilities and equipment unavailability of the modelled systems.
-The estimation process includes a mechanism for addressing uncertainties and has the ability to combine different sources of data in a coherent manner, including the actual operating history and experience of the plant when it is of sufficient quality, as well as applicable generic experience.
+The estimation process includes a mechanism for addressing uncertainties and has the ability to combine different sources of data in a coherent manner, including the actual operating history and experience of the plant when it is of sufficient quality, as well as applicable generic experience. (various techniques based on Bayesian estimation should be applied in parameter estimation.
+In some technique, non informative or constrained noninformative distribution may be applied which does not require sufficient data)

 As a first step of implementation of this task the review of existing data will be performed.
 One of the main issues with data is their applicability to the plant, plant’s particular components and operating modes.
 It is not often that there is much data available which are entirely applicable, and the review need to recognize that the analysts will have to use their judgment in selecting the best sources for each case.

 Clearly, plant specific data are always to be preferred to generic data but, even for a plant which has been operating for a number of years such as BNNP, the plant specific data are often rather sparse and have to be combined in some way with generic data.
 A balance has to be struck between the use of a small amount of more applicable (plant specific) data and the larger amount of less applicable data.
 The review will check that the maximum use has been made of plant specific data, compare this with the generic data, and satisfy themselves that there are reasonable explanations for any notable differences.
 This is important even when the two sources are combined — for example, using a Bayesian approach.
-In any case, the review will check that the data have been sufficiently well justified in the PSA documentation and shown to be relevant, item-by-item.
+In any case, the review will check that the data have been sufficiently well justified in the PSA documentation and shown to be relevant, item-by-item. (many components have specific reliability design data which should be considered intelligently in Bayesian approach as a prior distribution parameters.
+For example the mean values of some reliability parameters (such as MTTF) are usually given in design documents.
+In such cases, one way may be using of that mean value in prior distribution with other needed parameters (such as standard deviation) from generic data.
+Obviously, the acceptable algorithm is needed for this type of analysis)

 In accordance to plant operational experience additional data analysis will be performed if necessary.
-Data from the operation of similar plants will be preferred as generic data, such as that from other VVERs-1000.
+Data from the operation of similar plants will be preferred as generic data, such as that from other VVERs-1000. (for data analysis Bayesian approach must be applied.
+Design, generic and specific data will be constitutions of the analysis definitely)

 The approach for data estimation and definition of equipment reliability parameters would not depend from operation mode (full, low power or shutdown), since the failures will be counted for whole observed calendar period not taken into account the time when the given equipment is out for maintenance.
 The same approach will be used in determine actual working hours and number of demands.
-That is why it will be possible to use quantitative results for all plant operating modes.
+That is why it will be possible to use quantitative results for all plant operating modes. (for standby components, the actual time of standby should be identified and applied in a good manner to quantify the related standby failure rate or combined standby-operation failure rate.
+NUREG 6823 offer some practical solution for parameter estimation of standby components)

 Generally tasks forming data analysis are defined by performance and documentation of the following activities: